AlexTISYoung/snipar/docs/simulation.rst

 using genetic differences between siblings to estimate direct genetic effects (see `Guan et al. <https://www.nature.com/articles/s41588-025-02118-0>`_).
 The summary statistics are output to a gzipped text :ref:`sumstats file <sumstats_text>`: chr_1_sibdiff.sumstats.gz.

-We can combine the final two generations' genotype data into one .bed file using this command:
+We can combine the final two generations' genotype data into one .bed file using this command.
+This assumes you have a plink binary executable available in your environment.
+If you do not, you can obtain one `here <https://www.cog-genomics.org/plink/>`_:

     ``plink --bfile chr_1 --bmerge chr_1_par --out chr_1_combined``